Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors: Introduction

 To realize the balance between adversarial performance and naturalness in unrestricted perturbations, some works have been devoted to image classification and object detection tasks.
-In the classification task, some works tried to change the color or lightness of each image \cite{hosseini2018semantic,laidlaw2019functional}.
-Another way to generate AEs is by simulating the natural weather, such as fog and snow \cite{hendrycks2019benchmarking}.
-Duan et al. \cite{duan2020adversarial} further combined style transfer technology with the adversarial attack to make the generated AEs maintain the specific style.
+In the classification task, some works first tried to change the color or lightness of each image \cite{hosseini2018semantic,laidlaw2019functional}.
+Another direction to generate unrestricted AEs is by simulating the natural weather, such as fog and snow \cite{hendrycks2019benchmarking}.
+To approach the physical-world attack, Duan et al. \cite{duan2020adversarial} further combined the style transfer technology with the adversarial attack to make the generated AEs maintain the specific style.
 In the object detection task, existing methods can be divided into patch-based and camouflage-based.
-The patch-based method tried to optimize a small patch pasted on the object, while the camouflage-based method utilized the optimized camouflage to paint on the full surface of the object.
-In the patch-based methods, the optimized areas are like stickers that can be pasted on the stop sign \cite{eykholt2018robust}, the patch that can be hung on a person \cite{thys2019fooling} or placed on the background of images \cite{liu2018dpatch}.
-In the camouflage-based method, Hu et al. \cite{hu2022adversarial} proposed the adversarial camouflage that can be worn to fool person detectors.
-Wang et al \cite{wang2021dual}. proposed dual attention suppression (DAS) attack, which optimizes a smile camouflage that can be pasted on the surface of cars.
-To improve the adversarial performance, Wang et al. \cite{wang2022fca} proposed a full camouflage attack (FCA), which optimizes a camouflage that can be pasted on the full surface of cars to fool detectors.
+The patch-based method tried to optimize a adversarial patch pasted on the object, which confines the noise to a small and localized patch without perturbation constraint.
+A patch is often stuck to the planar objects like stop sign \cite{eykholt2018robust}, placed in the front of objects like object person \cite{thys2019fooling} or placed on the background of images \cite{liu2018dpatch}.
+In contrast, the camouflage-based method is implemented by modifying the target object itself and is more chanllenging due to the non-planarity of 3D objects.
+There are two ways to obtain the camouflage.
+One way is to optimize the despired pattern.
+Similar work is like dual attention suppression (DAS) attack proposed by Wang et al. \cite{wang2021dual}, which constrains the perturbations into the shape of a smile to obtain the camouflage that can be pasted on the surface of cars.
+The other way is to optimize the camouflage to paint on the full surface of the object.
+For instance, Huang et al. \cite{huang2020universal} proposed universal physical camouflage (UPC) towards person object detectors, which looks like the dogs.
+Wang et al. \cite{wang2022fca} proposed the full camouflage attack (FCA), which optimizes a jungle camouflage that can be wrapped on the full surface of cars to fool detectors in city roads dataset.
 In general, the camouflage-based method is more practical in the real world under multi-view scenarios.